- If the computer screen is faint, it might be connected to the auto-dimming options in Windows 10.

 If you just installed Windows 10 and the screen isn’t at the brightness level you want, sometimes the issue could be an outdated graphics driver or adaptive brightness feature is not working right.

-When your computer screen is faint or brightness is too low at 100 percent or full brightness, and you’ve probably tried to restart your computer or install all updates and nothing changes, you can try other solutions described in this article.
+When your computer screen is faint or brightness is too low at 100 percent or full brightness, you’ve probably tried to restart your computer or install all updates.

-Computer screen is too dark at full brightness
+How do I fix a screen that is too dark at full brightness?

 - Uninstall and reinstall the display driver